JordiZhang/Ising-Model/README.md

 This data can then be used to investigate phase transitions, magnetization, energy, susceptibility, specific heat capacity etc.

 ## Example Simulation, Measurements and Plots
+50x50 Ising Model using Glauber dynamics.
 ![glauber](glauber.gif)

+After running measurements, we can do data analysis as required.
+In this case we have calculated the susceptibility and the specific heat capacity.
+Includes black error bars calculated using the bootstrap method.
 ![glauber](glauber_results.png)